We did it!

 So from here, it was an about turn and back, first, to Tipton.

-f way point on the Birmingham Canal - though not on the whole walk.
+This is pretty much the half way point on the Birmingham Canal - though not on the whole walk.
 And there's a pub there!
 The only canalside pub on the Birmingham Canal, outside the centre of Birmingham.

 Imagine my distress when I saw that I had got there a day too late to enjoy a 'glam rock evening!'

-er and, barring a flight of three locks immediately after this pub, has no locks at all, all the way to Birmingham.
+Here, the old main line and the new main line split.
+I followed the New Main Line, which is far shorter and, barring a flight of three locks immediately after this pub, has no locks at all, all the way to Birmingham.

-- and, frankly, a bit dull.
+The course of the canal from here is very straight - as you can see from this picture - and, frankly, a bit dull.
 The local council has designated this as an 'urban greenway' and it's certainly less depressing than the scenes of industrial decay nearer to Wolverhampton; there's also the benefit that a straight journey seems to get you to where you want to be far more quickly than a twisty one does.

 The canal here has towpaths on both sides.
 The National Cycle Network signs recommend that cyclists use the towpath on the south side -that towpath is prperly built, while the one on the north side, which I used today, is covered with short grass and is very uneven, but it's perfectly passable in dry weather.